Max-RM/1.20.0.21_MainActivity.smali_DIF/readme_en.md

+Thanks to @CallMeSoumya2063 for translating manual to English.

 # 1.20.0.21_MainActivity.smali_DIF
 Differences between files.
 It is very important, because it allows you to create an MCBE apk with the old way of storing worlds.